Merbuz/Snake/README.md

 # Snake
-Simple snake written on Python
+Simple snake written on Python, that works in your console!